 Past flood incidents

-In recent years, businesses and the local community have been impacted by devastating flood incidents which have severely affected the local economy, most recently in 2012 and on Boxing Day 2015.
+In recent years, businesses and the local community have been impacted by devastating flood incidents which have severely affected the local economy, in 2012 and on Boxing Day 2015, and in February 2020.

 The flooding also adversely impacted local infrastructure, making the main route to the M62 and the roads to Elland, Huddersfield and Bradford impassable.
 Extensive parts of the flood defences along the River Calder throughout Brighouse were damaged.